Asian Chicken and Cabbage

 Add the onions to the pot with the reserved bacon fat along with 1 tbsp. of butter.
 Cook for 15 minutes, stirring frequently.
 The onions should be nicely browned and caramelized.

 Quickly sprinkle the rice flour over the onions and whisk constantly as you stream in the stock.
-Add the potatoes, corn kernels, 1 tsp. sugar, 1/2 tsp. dried thyme leaves, and more Old Bay.
+Add the potatoes, corn kernels, 1 tsp. sugar, 1/2 tsp. dried thyme leaves, and a bit more of the Old Bay seasoning.
 Simmer on low until the potatoes are cooked through, about 15 minutes.
 Remove from heat.

 When ready to serve, gently warm the chowder over low heat.
-Chop the shrimp, leaving a few whole for a nice presentation.
-Add back the reserved shrimp, with 1/2 cup of half and half.
+Dice the shrimp, leaving a few whole shrimp for a nice presentation when serving.
+Add the diced shrimp, with 1/2 cup of half and half.
 Cover and heat through, 5 minutes more.

 Serve in shallow bowls and garnish with crumbled bacon and fresh thyme.
-For a special treat I added a skewer of grilled scallops.
+For a special treat I topped each bowl with a whole shrimp and a skewer of grilled scallops.

 This hearty chowder will provide a filling meal for lunch or light dinner.
 Like most soups, it is even better (and thicker) the next day.